OUR VISION - MISSION STATEMENT

 by phone, letter, email or in person!

 Don't wait for a meeting, contact us today!

 ORV- Cass County has passed an ORV Ordinance that will allow ORV’s on some roads.
-Stay tuned for which roads, effective date and other details or go to the Cass County MI website.
-Please note, a golf cart is NOT an ORV.
+Check the details before you drive.

 Police Service Contract – We already had a contract for services with Cass County Sheriff’s Office for various assistance & services.
 Recently, it became apparent that our needs have changed.
 After reviewing our options, we updated our contract with CCSO.
 With this new contract, we will have more weekend patrols than before!

 -Walk against the flow of traffic & on the side of the roadway (not in the road).
 This way you can see traffic coming toward you.

 -Make sure you have a green address sign that is clearly visible from both directions.
 They are not expensive and it saves precious time for first responders to get to you or your loved one.